 Figure 4.
-Analysis RMSE versus dynamic ensemble size (N) of the Gaussian (G) and Laplace (L) covariance shrinkage approaches (FETPF) to particle rejuvenation for a synthetic ensemble size of M=100 and for various values of synthetic anomaly inflation, α , from (39), with respect to a canonical particle rejuvenation approach for first order ETPF and second order ETPF (denoted ETPF2) for an optimal rejuvenation factor $\tau=0.04$.
+For the Lorenz '63 model, analysis RMSE versus dynamic ensemble size (N) of the Gaussian (G) and Laplace (L) covariance shrinkage approaches (FETPF) to particle rejuvenation for a synthetic ensemble size of M=100 and for various values of synthetic anomaly inflation, α , from (39), with respect to a canonical particle rejuvenation approach for the first order ETPF and the second order ETPF (denoted ETPF2) for an optimal rejuvenation factor $\tau=0.04$.
 The target covariance is taken to be (42).
 The baseline error is denoted by the 'true' SIR filter.